GryffDavid/GunsAndEmbers/README.md

 **Spider** ✅ Moves up towards the tower firing large ichor projectiles at the tower when in range, but continue moving up towards the tower eventually settling on melee attacks at the base of the tower.

 **SuicideBomber** ✅ Does exactly what it says on the box.
 Fast moving, moves up close to the tower and detonates itself.
 Can move through the shield.

+## What I learned
+- Learned a lot about design from a practical point of view.
+- Implementing 2.5D taught me a lot.
+I had to solve a *lot* of problems, the biggest of which being the lighting system implementation.
+Turns out there aren't a whole lot of 2.5D lighting examples to go off of (At least, at the time) so I ended up designing the whole thing from the ground up.
+- The arc of the projectiles being predicted is essential because it means there isn't as much randomness about where the projectile is going to land.
+- Honestly learned too much to fit into a single document.
+I kept a daily blog over the course of development in which I detailed the process of learning to make a game.

 ## Code Links
 [Main Game Class](https://github.com/GryffDavid/GunsAndEmbers/blob/master/TowerDefensePrototype/TowerDefensePrototype/TowerDefensePrototype/Game1.cs)